Skip to main content

 Adjunct; Director, Abolition Ohio; Director of Advocacy, Human Rights Center

-Talbott's expertise is in human trafficking, southeast Asia, North Korea and China, human rights, global security, nationalism and identity politics, politics of rural and marginalized people, and social movements.
-He is the faculty advisor to the New Abolitionist Movement Student Organization and chair of Abolition Ohio at the University of Dayton.
-Talbott also is a member of the Ohio Attorney General's Human Trafficking Commission and a credentialed Not For Sale Campaign citizen investigator of human trafficking.
-The following media outlets have interviewed or quoted him: The Associated Press, CNN International, NPR All Things Considered, Our Sunday Visitor, WVXU-FM (Cincinnati's NPR affiliate), The Columbus Dispatch and Dayton-area media.
+Areas of expertise: human trafficking, human rights, global security, nationalism and identity politics, politics of rural and marginalized people, and social movements.
+Talbott served as a member of the Ohio Attorney General's Human Trafficking Commission and is a credentialed Not For Sale Campaign citizen investigator of human trafficking.
+Click here to see the media outlets quoting or interviewing him.

 View Profile